zhu-xlab/DeCUR/README.md

 ### DeCUR Pretraining

+Clone the repository and install the dependencies based on `requirements.txt`.
 Customize your multimodal dataset and your preferred model backbone in `src/datasets/`, `src/models/` and `src/pretrain_mm.py`, and run

 ```
 python pretrain_mm.py \